tweag/HaskellR/docs/faq.md

 # The HaskellR FAQ

-#### Why do I get a stack limit error when using GHCi and how can I fix it?
+#### Why do I get a stack limit error when using GHCi or Jupyter and how can I fix it?

 R incorporates a stack usage check.
 This check only works reliably when run from a program's main thread.
 By default, GHCi evaluates all